The New Pupil

 The New Pupil is a 1940 Our Gang short comedy film directed by Edward Cahn.
 It was the 190th Our Gang short to be released.

 Plot

-Sally (Juanita Quigley) is a new student at the school that the gang goes to.
+Sally is a new student at the school that the gang goes to.
 Upon Sally's arrival, Alfalfa and Spanky literally fall over each other trying to get her attention, leaving the gang's traditional sweetheart Darla in the lurch.
 But when it turns out that Sally cannot stand either one of the boys, she and Darla cook up a scheme to dampen their romantic aspirations.